 - Official transcripts from each institution attended (submitted on-line through CASPA website)

 Admission is competitive.
 Students applying for the physician assistant program must complete a Centralized Application System for Physician Assistants (CASPA) application and meet selection criteria.
 Following that process, a select pool of qualified applicants will receive an invitation to apply for UC Davis graduate admissions.
 All invited applicants must meet UC Davis graduate admissions requirements.
-Applications are now closed for summer 2014 classes.
-Online applications for summer 2015 will open in spring 2014, please check back for details.
 Click here for more on the application process.

 Physician assistant studies prerequisites

 All prerequisites are required at the college level from an accredited school and must be included on the submitted transcript as part of the Central Application Service for Physician Assistants (CASPA) application process.
 Each prerequisite is expected to be one full course, either a quarter or a semester, and a minimum of three units, depending on the location where it was completed.
 Completion of prerequisite course work online is acceptable; however, prerequisite course work with a lab component must be completed at an accredited academic institution.
 No online lab work is acceptable.
 Advanced Placement Scores awarded in high school do NOT fulfill prerequisites.
 All prerequisite courses must be completed with a grade of C or better:

 - One course in human anatomy with lab